tanwar-abhi/Porous_media_flow/README.md

 `Quadrature.m` :: This function contains all the gauss quadratures used for the calculation of integrals.

 `CreateMesh.m` :: It discretize's the whole domain defined in `main.m` and creates the mesh.

+`Postprocessing.m` :: This function displays the time variation graphs, showing the gradual progression of pressure as the solution marches in time.
+This file must be run only for the case of trasient problem after the solver finishes calculatin the values.
+A message would be displayed in screen promting the user to run this file.

 `ShapeFunc.m` :: Here linear and quadratic shape functions are defined which are called upon during element martix calculations.